The Frankel property for self-shrinkers from the viewpoint of elliptic PDE's: Basic notation and purpose of the paper

 \subsection{Purpose of the paper}

-These notes are growing around the attempt of proving the validity of the (smooth) properly embedded Frankel property for self-shrinkers of the MCF by taking the purely elliptic viewpoint.
-We shall collect results and techniques based on different elliptic methods that, we feel, will be interesting also in other settings.
-The main contributions are the following: \begin{itemize} \item [-] With a new direct argument, based on the potential theory of weighted manifolds, we recover the main result of \cite{CaEs}, namely we show that a properly immersed self-shrinker cannot be located neither inside nor outside a self-shrinker cylinder; see Theorem \ref{TheoremExtIntCyl} in Section \ref{section-halfspace}. \item [-] We apply a localized version of the Reilly formula to a suitable $f$-harmonic function with controlled gradient in order to show that two properly embedded self-shrinkers that are sufficiently separated at infinity must intersect at a finite point; see Theorem \ref{theorem-intersection} and Theorem \ref{th-positivedistance} in Section \ref{section-controlled}. \end{itemize}
+In this paper, by taking the purely elliptic viewpoint, we give the first general result in the literature about the validity of the (smooth) properly embedded Frankel property for self-shrinkers of the MCF.
+To this end, we shall collect results and techniques that, we feel, will be interesting also in other settings.
+The main contributions are the following: \begin{itemize} \item [-] With a new direct argument, based on the potential theory of weighted manifolds, we recover the main result of \cite{CaEs}, namely we show that a properly immersed self-shrinker cannot be located neither inside nor outside a self-shrinker cylinder; see Theorem \ref{TheoremExtIntCyl} in Section \ref{section-halfspace}. \item [-] We apply a localized version of the Reilly formula to a suitable $f$-harmonic function with controlled gradient in order to show that two properly embedded self-shrinkers that are sufficiently separated at infinity must intersect at a finite point; see Theorem \ref{th-positivedistance} and Theorem \ref{theorem-intersection} in Section \ref{section-controlled}. \end{itemize}